 Kimberly Kessler Ferzan is the Earle Hepburn Professor of Law at the University of Pennsylvania Carey Law School where she teaches criminal law, evidence, advanced criminal law, and advanced law and philosophy seminars.
 She is also a co-director of the Institute for Law and Philosophy.

 Professor Ferzan was previously on the faculties of UVA and Rutgers-Camden.
 She has also been a visiting professor at the Harvard University, University of Illinois, University of Chicago, and the London School of Economics.
 She has been a fellow at Australia National University, Warwick University, and Princeton University.

-Prior to joining Rutgers, she clerked for Judge Marvin Katz in the Eastern District of Pennsylvania and then worked as a trial attorney for the U.S. Department of Justice, Criminal Division, Public Integrity Section, investigating and prosecuting criminal offenses committed by federal, state and local officials.
+Prior to joining academia, she clerked for Judge Marvin Katz in the Eastern District of Pennsylvania and then worked as a trial attorney for the U.S. Department of Justice, Criminal Division, Public Integrity Section, investigating and prosecuting criminal offenses committed by federal, state and local officials.
 In addition, she also served as special assistant U.S. attorney in DC.

 EDUCATION: University of North Carolina, B.A.; University of Pennsylvania Law School, J.D.